BenWiederhake/spread/README.md

 Restore single file:
 `$ restic-heimdal default restore 79766175 --target /tmp/restore-work --include /work/foo`

-### Run advanced restic commands
+### Removing old snapshots

-Remove old snapshots. `--dry-run` is only there to prevent over-eager copy-pasting.
+`--dry-run` is only there to prevent over-eager copy-pasting.
 Leave it out to actually remove snapshots:
 `$ restic-heimdal default forget --dry-run --prune --group-by host,tags --keep-last 10 --keep-hourly 25 --keep-daily 8 --keep-weekly 6 --keep-monthly 13 --keep-yearly 50`

-Mount snapshots for easier inspection and restoration:
-`$ mkdir mnt-here && restic-heimdal default mount mnt-here`

-Many other niceties:
-`$ restic help`

-### Caveats

-#### `forget` has weird semantics

 `forget` by default groups snapshots by their set of paths, and does not consider paths to be the main thing.
 Example: I make three snapshots, of A, A&B, and only A again.
 So the second snapshot had two paths.
 Then `forget` considers the A&B snapshot to be something completely different than the A snapshots.
 So `forget --keep-last 2` would do nothing, because it tries to keep the last two A-only snapshots, and it tries to keep the last 2 A&B snapshots.
 This could cause trouble if the list of backed-up files changes slightly.
-To get around this,

 To get around this, use `forget` with the options `--group-by host,tags` or just `--group-by host`.

+Note that this may take a long time, and may rewrite a lot of the repository.
+You better have a stable, fast connection, and enough storage space.

+### Run advanced restic commands

+Mount snapshots for easier inspection and restoration:
+`$ mkdir mnt-here && restic-heimdal default mount mnt-here`

+Many other niceties:
+`$ restic help`

 ## How to make a new server